 Objectivity is necessary to make good business decisions.
 When an associate's personal interests or activities, or even those of a family member or close personal acquaintance, intersect with their business decisions, a conflict of interest can arise.
-Avantor defines a conflict of interest as a situation when personal interests or personal activities could compromise, or appear to compromise, an associate's objectivity, impairing their ability to make good business decisions on behalf of Avantor.
+Avantor defines a conflict of interest as a situation when personal interests or personal activities could compromise, or appear to compromise, an associate's objectivity, impairing their ability to make good business decisions that are in the best interests of Avantor.

-Associates must avoid conflicts of interest.
-If a conflict of interest, or even a potential conflict of interest, does arise, associates must disclose the issue in writing to their manager, their Human Resources representative, or Avantor's Legal department.
-Associates may not proceed with any business transaction that poses an actual or potential conflict of interest without disclosing and obtaining approval or resolution of the conflict of interest under this Code.
+Associates should avoid conflicts of interest.
+If a conflict of interest, or even a potential conflict of interest, does arise, associates should disclose the issue in writing to their manager, their Human Resources representative, or Avantor's Legal department.
+Associates should not proceed with any business transaction that poses an actual or potential conflict of interest without disclosing and obtaining approval or resolution of the conflict of interest under this Code.